-21.3.
+22.3.
 Logging

-21.3.1.
+22.3.1.
 What log level to use

 The default of loglevel stats (256) is really the best bet.
 There's a corollary to this when problems do arise, don't try to trace them using syslog.
 Use the debug flag instead, and capture slapd's stderr output. syslog is too slow for debug tracing, and it's inherently lossy - it will throw away messages when it can't keep up.
+See slapd.conf(5) or slapd-config(5) for more information on how to configure the loglevel.